brettmillerb/Powershell/README.md

 # Powershell

 Powershell Functions that I use regularly at work.
-I've appropriately redacted them so that there is no identifying information present
+I've appropriately redacted them so that there is no identifying information present.
-Feel free to utilise anything that you may find useful.

 ## Cmdlets